teeekay/CarND-MPC-Project/AnthonyKnightTerm2Assignment5.md

 ### Number and Duration of Timesteps in Model

 I initially tested the use of a time interval of 0.05 s and tuned other parameters to allow the car to go around the track at speeds of 40 mph.
-I found that the optimal value of N (number of timesteps) to use was 22 at this speed resulting in a horizon of about 1.1 seconds.
+I found that the optimal value of N (number of timesteps) to use was 22 at this speed, resulting in a horizon of about 1.1 seconds.
 I tested these parameters when switching to using a timestep of duration of 0.1s, and found I had to retune the parameters and reduce the number of timesteps to 12.
-I generally found that reducing the number of timesteps below the optimal rate made the car go straighter but potentially in the wrong direction, whereas increasing the number of timesteps increased wobbles particularly after exiting a curve.
+I generally found that reducing the number of timesteps below the optimal rate made the car go straighter but potentially in the wrong direction, whereas increasing the number of timesteps beyond the optimal value range increased wobbles particularly after exiting a curve.

 After tuning other parameters extensively I developed the following relationship between the optimal number of timesteps and the desired velocity when using a timestep of 0.05 seconds duration (shown in figure below).

 <img src="https://raw.githubusercontent.com/teeekay/CarND-MPC-Project/master/examples/OptimalTimesteps.png?raw=true"  width=400>

-Interestingly this produced horizon lengths which increased linearly to about 25 m for speeds below 50 mph, and then remained constant near this length until the speed increased beyond 85 mph (as shown in the diagram below)
+Interestingly, as shown in the diagram below, this produced horizon lengths which increased linearly to about 25 m for speeds below 50 mph, and then remained constant near this length until the speed increased beyond 85 mph

 <img src="https://raw.githubusercontent.com/teeekay/CarND-MPC-Project/master/examples/OptimalHorizonDistance.png?raw=true"  width=400>